Digital Accessibility Policy

 The CU Boulder Digital Accessibility policy was approved by Chancellor Phillip DiStefano on September 17, 2015 (minor revisions were implemented November 8, 2021).
 This policy has been created in order to maximize CU Boulder's potential to achieve its legal, moral, and ethical commitments to establish a digital environment that allows for all individuals to achieve their academic and professional goals and aspirations.
 Priority for implementation of the policy and associated standards should be given programs, services, or activity that are either highly critical or which are broadly used by the campus, a school, or college.

-Campus Standards for the Accessibility of ICT Policy
+Campus Standards for the Digital Accessibility Policy

 About the Policy and Standards Development